bvanderbeek/TauP.jl/README.md

 For examples on how to use TauP.jl, see `tutorial.jl`.

 Note that an older wrapper package for TauP named [TauPy.jl](https://github.com/anowacki/TauPy.jl) is available.
-However, `TauPy` is a Julia wrapper of a Python wrapper found in the [ObsPy](https://docs.obspy.org/) package for calling TauP's time and path methods.
+However, `TauPy` is a Julia wrapper of the tau-p methods implemented within the Python [ObsPy](https://docs.obspy.org/) package.
 The motivation for this project was to create an updated and pure Julia wrapper for TauP.
 Those familiar with ObsPy may want to consider `TauPy` depending on their use case.

 # Installation